JonJagger/cyber-dojo/readme.txt

 =========================
 Make a folder for the name of the exercise.
-For example if the exercise is called unsplice and is a c exercise then create a folder called unsplice in a folder called c in the exercises folder.
-Then place the files required for the exercise in this folder as follows.
+For example if the exercise is called unsplice and is a c exercise then create a folder called unsplice in a folder called c in the exercises folder; 'exercises/c/unsplice/' Then place the files required for the exercise in this folder as follows.
 First, the folder must contain a file called exercise_manifest.rb This file contains an inspected ruby object defining the exercise parameters (it is loaded and eval'd in the ruby code).
 For example: